-Supervised Practicum in various setting as assigned by the Clinic Coordinator.
-Based on the student's clinical track, assignments are made to MSU Pediatric Clinic, MSU Adult Clinic, or other community sites, such as schools, acute care and long-term care facilities.
+Supervised practicum in various settings as assigned by the Clinic Director.
+Based on the student's clinical track, assignments are made to on-campus Pediatric Clinic, on-campus Adult Clinic, and/or other community sites, such as schools, acute care settings and long-term care facilities.

 CD 513.
-Assessment Practicum.
-3 Hours.
+Assessment Practicum, 3 Hours.

-Principles and procedures for advanced communication evaluations.
+Principles and procedures for evaluations in various areas related to speech-language pathology.
 Practical experience with techniques and procedures for differential diagnosis.
 A student must accrue designated ASHA clock hours in diagnosis.